Now Available – Applications for the Foundation’s 2020 Cropley Scholarships

 • Be a resident of Kenosha County.

-• Be an undergraduate enrolled at an accredited college/university and have completed at least one year of study.
+• Be an undergraduate enrolled at an accredited college or university located in the state of Wisconsin and have completed at least one year of study.

 • Have a minimum 3.0 grade point average (GPA) out of 4.0.